 All individuals, 18 years of age or older, involved in any capacity with a JVA member club must be screened: Club directors, club administrators, tournament directors, team reps, coaches, chaperones, and trainers who register, affiliate and/or participate with a junior volleyball club or team.
 Tournament Directors are required to insure that any official 18 or older who intends to work a junior sanctioned event will also be screened (with the exception of a junior player).

 A background screen will not be required for those individuals who are classified only as junior players.
 Clubs that register junior players as coaches will insure that those coaches are screened upon reaching the age of 18 years old.
-JVA does recognize and accept USAV screens.
+JVA does recognize and accept AAU screens.

 JVA has partnered with the National Center for Safety Initiatives (NCSI) to process our member background screens.